scottfr/SystemsBook/1 Learning/learning.md

 Just a couple more pieces and you can go interact with the model some more and get away from this boring description.

-**Time Settings**.
+#### Time Settings ####

 In Figure 8 I talked about the swimming pool filling for 24 hours.
 It's the Time Settings tool that allows you to define this for the model.
 Figure 12 shows the elements you can set before running a model.

 ![Figure 12.
 Time Settings](./im-4990f.png)